 7. Take Triphala Churna each night before bed 7 days before the cleanse.

 Triphala Churna is a traditional Ayurvedic formula that is often prescribed to promote healthy elimination, strengthen the liver, boost the digestive fire and flush out the GI tract.
 It is a mild laxative and a powerful antioxidant.
 Taking this formula before (and during) the cleanse will undoubtably provide a strong foundation for your cleanse, both in preparing the body and strengthening the system.
 It can also be taken in slightly larger dosages than normal during this time to increase the purgative (meaning laxative) effect and the efficiency of your cleanse.

-General Directions: Steep 1/2-1 tsp of the Triphala Churna in one cup of warm water for five minutes.
+General Directions: Steep 1/2 teaspoon of the Triphala Churna in one cup of warm water for five minutes.
 Stir well before drinking and take this dosage each night before bed, at least seven days prior to the cleanse.
 This should be continued during the cleanse itself and can be taken indefinitely (ideally at 1/2 tsp longterm) after the cleanse is complete.